< back

 Salt: Since the EU recommends a daily amount of salt of only 6 g (about a teaspoon), you should keep this value in mind.

-Good to know: To give you a good idea of the nutritional values of the individual dishes in our foodfittery recipes, we follow the example of food labelling and include the most relevant information at the end of the list of ingredients.
+Good to know: To give you a good idea of the nutritional values of the individual dishes in our recipes, we follow the example of food labelling and include the most relevant information at the end of the list of ingredients.
 We state the precise amounts of energy, proteins, carbohydrates, sugars, fibre, fats and unsaturated fatty acids in each serving and also include the percentage of the recommended daily amount based on the average requirement.
 Click just once here to view even more nutritional information.

 Not surprisingly, most food labelling includes additional information.
 Manufacturers can choose to additionally specify the nutritional content per serving, for example, and include vitamins and minerals if they appear in significant quantities in the food in question (according to EU Regulation No. 1169/2011) and if a health-related claim is made.
 However, it makes perfect sense to focus on the seven essential facts first.